ConsolesAI/consoles-ai/README.md

 ## What is it?

-Consoles gives AI applications access to infrastructure and enhanced capabilities through clean, intuitive APIs.
+Consoles gives applications access to infrastructure and enhanced capabilities through clean, intuitive APIs.

 ## Available APIs